Priyadharshini1604/22MIS1059_Priyadharshini-K/README.md

 # 22MIS1059_Priyadharshini-K
-Application of Neural Networks _ Self Organizing Map Abstract
+Application of Neural Networks _ Self Organizing Map

-This project implements a Self-Organizing Map (SOM) to segment customers based on their purchase behavior using the Online Retail Dataset.
-By clustering customers according to their purchasing characteristics such as quantity and unit price, we aim to identify patterns that could aid in customer segmentation, marketing strategies, or customer retention initiatives.
+Abstract
+This study uses a Self-Organizing Map (SOM) to conduct consumer segmentation on an online retail dataset.
+The SOM, an unsupervised neural network, groups customers based on their purchase behavior, allowing firms to discover distinct client segments.
+The dataset had been processed and standardized before being trained to map multidimensional data to a 2D grid using the SOM.
+Each consumer was allocated to a "winning" neuron, which organized them into clusters.
+The project includes a display of the SOM distance map, segment results, a file that can be executed, and a README that has extensive instructions for running the implementation

 About the Dataset
 Dataset Name: Online Retail Dataset
 Source: Available on Kaggle

 Description: This dataset contains transactional data from a UK-based online retailer from 2010-2011.
 The key columns used in this analysis include:
 CustomerID: Unique identifier for each customer
 Quantity: The number of items purchased per transaction
 UnitPrice: The price per item in the transaction
 InvoiceNo: Invoice number representing the transaction
 InvoiceDate: Date of the transaction

 Output
 The output of this project includes: